compgenomicslab/deluxpore/README.md

 | `slurm` | Run on HPC cluster with SLURM scheduler |
 | `conda` | Enable conda environment management |

+> [!NOTE]
+> Note: SLURM queue names defined in the configuration files (e.g., 'fast', 'medium') are specific to our institutional HPC system.
+Users should modify these values in the SLURM configuration to match their local cluster queue names.

 <a name="simple-usage"></a>
 ## Simple Usage